On the Complexity of Trial and Error for Constraint Satisfaction Problems: Introduction

 In order to explain the transfer theorem and motivate the operations which create richer CSPs, we first make a simple observation that $\HH{S}_{\{\cc{R}, \cc{V}\}}$ and $\SP$ are polynomial time equivalent, when the relations of $\SP$ are in $\P$.
 Indeed, an algorithm for $\HH{S}_{\{\cc{R}, \cc{V}\}}$ can solve $\SP$, as the answers of the oracle can be given by directly checking if the proposed assignment is satisfying.
 In the other direction, we repeatedly submit assignments to the oracle.
 The answer of the oracle fully reveals a (violated) constraint.
 Given some subset of constraints we already know, to find a new constraint, we submit an assignment which satisfies all the known constraints.
 Such an assignment can be found by the algorithm for $\SP$.

 With a weaker oracle this procedure clearly does not work and to compensate, we need stronger $\CSP$s.
-In the case of $\{\cc{V}\}$-revealing oracles an answer helps us exclude, for the specified clause, all those relations which were violated at the specified indices of the proposed assignment, but keep as possibilities all the relations which were satisfied at those indices.
-Therefore, to find out more information about the input, we would like to find a satisfying assignment for a CSP instance whose corresponding constraint is the union of the satisfied relations.
-This naturally brings us to consider the CSP $\bigcup\SP$, the {\em closure by union} of $\SP$ whose relations are from $\bigcup \cc{R}$, the \emph{closure by union} of $\cc{R}$, which contains relations by taking union over any subset of $\cc{R}$.
+In the case of $\{\cc{V}\}$-revealing oracles an answer helps us exclude, for the specified clause, all those relations which were satisfied at the specified indices of the proposed assignment, but keep as possibilities all the relations which were violated at those indices.
+Therefore, to find out more information about the input, we would like to find a satisfying assignment for a CSP instance whose corresponding constraint is the union of the violated relations.
+This naturally brings us to consider the constraint satisfaction problem $\bigcup\SP$, the {\em closure by union} of $\SP$.
+The relations for $\bigcup\SP$ are from $\bigcup \cc{R}$, the \emph{closure by union} of $\cc{R}$, which contains relations by taking union over any subset of $\cc{R}$.